Oldest Indian medical system is known in the world- Ayurveda

 It means its a section where all kinds of Ayurveda, Naturopathy, Yoga, Herbal medicines and spiritual healing methods are present.
-It is like a book; where we will be introducing you with all the aspects and the secrets of longevity.
+It is like a book; where we will be introducing you to all the aspects and the secrets of longevity.

 The simple meaning of Ayurveda is “Science of life”.
 It was discovered approximately 5000 years ago.

-It is a natural, holistic treatment accompanied with herbal tactics which provides you longevity and an eased life.
+It is a natural, holistic treatment accompanied with herbal tactics which provide you longevity and an eased life.
 Ayurveda is the origination of India itself and is considered as the ancient form of treatment.

 How Ayurveda came into existence